 Contact Our Experienced Providence, RI Medical Malpractice Lawyers

 If you or a loved one has suffered a medical misdiagnosis, contact our experienced Providence, Rhode Island medical malpractice lawyers today.
-At Gemma Law Associates, Inc., we know the serious repercussions that can result from medical diagnostic errors, and provide the aggressive legal representation to hold responsible parties accountable.
+At Gemma Law Associates, Inc., we know the serious repercussions that can result from medical diagnostic errors, and provide aggressive legal representation to hold responsible parties accountable.

 Get the legal assistance you deserve by calling our Providence medical malpractice attorneys today at (800) 577-5188 to arrange a free consultation.